coderefinery/social-coding/talk.md

 <img src="img/cake-2.svg" style="width: 15%;"/>

 - It becomes part of the restaurant menu.
-- Or does it?
-Depends on your license!
+- Or does it? .emph[Depends on your license!]

 <!--- What is most important is *how are the changes handled*.
 Since
 you are giving the recipe out yourself, people can use it "personally"